roymacdonald/ofxScaleDragRect/README.md

 Copyright (c) 2012 micasa.
 All rights reserved.

 Updated by Aaron Richards on 13/05/2014.
-Added simple rectangle example by moebiusSurfing, 2020.
+Upadted by moebiusSurfing, 2020.
+Added simple rectangle example